 Is this game worth your time if you're a new player?

-If you're looking for a looter shooter game that will treat you like a cash cow hoping you wont notice it dragging your wallet to the slaughterhouse in order to acquire some lootbox progression, then yes, The Division is definitely a game for you.
+If you're looking for a looter shooter game that will not treat you like a cash cow hoping you wont notice it dragging your wallet to the slaughterhouse in order to acquire some lootbox progression, then yes, The Division is definitely a game for you.
 The recent free update is a nice sign of good will, or so it seems at the moment.
 The new shiny loot looks amazing, and is a decent way to prolong the endgame, so it would seem a good time to venture a look.